Diversity Is The Target Of Financial Advisory Scholarship

 White, middle-aged, affluent interests are overrepresented in the New Zealand financial advice industry, which desperately needs more diversity, particularly from Women, Pasifika and Māori, says the principal of a local financial advisory firm.

-Dylan Mann from The Advice Hub Limited is offering paid scholarships – particularly to those displaced by Covid – as a pathway to diversify the financial services industry and help uplift some of our less affluent communities.
+Dylan Mann from The Advice Hub Limited is offering a paid scholarship – particularly to those displaced by Covid – as a pathway to diversify the financial services industry and help uplift some of our less affluent communities.

 Mann says Covid related job losses and career changes have caused an influx of Kiwi’s seeking personalised financial advice, and New Zealand doesn't have enough people qualified to deal with this influx.
 Compounding the Covid issue is the looming Baby Boomer bubble of Kiwis about to leave the workforce and retire.